Middle Georgia State University: Alma mater

-With the creation of a new university, Director of Bands, Alan Clark, commissioned the creation of a new Alma Mater.
+With the creation of a new university, former Director of Bands, Alan Clark, commissioned the creation of a new Alma Mater.
 He turned to renowned composer Robert W. Smith of Troy, Alabama to write the music and lyrics, with input on the words from the university's top administrators.
 The song is titled "Knights of Truth and Honor."
 The music was played for the first time by the Band of Knights, and sung for the first time by the MGA Chamber Singers at the inauguration of President Christopher Blake on Oct.
 17, 2014.